roadrunner-server/docs/queues/overview.md

 $jobs = new Spiral\RoadRunner\Jobs\Jobs();
 ```

-> **Note**
+{% endcode %}

+{% hint style="info" %}
-> In this case we did not specify any connection settings.
+In this case we did not specify any connection settings.
 And this is really not necessary if this code is
-> executed in a RoadRunner environment.
+executed in a RoadRunner environment.
 However, in case you need to connect from a third party application (e.g. a CLI
-> command), you need to specify the settings explicitly.
+command), you need to specify the settings explicitly.
+{% endhint %}

+{% code title="connect.php" %}

 ```php
 use Spiral\RoadRunner\Jobs\Jobs;